 - Ooma Office Pro: $24.95/mo per user

-Ooma Faxing is included with both plans.
+Ooma Faxing is included with all plans.
 It is free to add the virtual fax feature to any user’s phone extension.

 While Ooma Office does have an excellent mobile app, virtual faxing must be done through the website, as users must access their portal to send a fax.
 Users will receive faxes via email, so they’ll get them from anywhere.